HelloHvbert/URL-shortener/README.md

 To run:

 (GOLANG VERSION 1.18 IS REQUIRED)
--do API part first (we need running database to use cli) -go to "cli" directory
+- do API part first (we need running database to use cli)
+- go to "cli" directory
--run "go mod download"
+- run "go mod download"
--set enviorment variables like API_PORT or MONGO_URI in .env file, example: SHORT_URL_MAX_LEN=6
+- set enviorment variables like API_PORT or MONGO_URI in .env file, example: SHORT_URL_MAX_LEN=6

 on Linux or MacOS:
--run "go build -o url-shortener"
+- run "go build -o url-shortener"
--cli app is ready to use in "cli" directory, to do it run "./url-shortener [command] [flags]"
+- cli app is ready to use in "cli" directory, to do it run "./url-shortener [command] [flags]"

 on Windows:
--run "go build -o url-shortener.exe"
+- run "go build -o url-shortener.exe"
--cli app is ready to use in "cli" directory, to do it run ".\url-shortener.exe [command] [flags]"
+- cli app is ready to use in "cli" directory, to do it run ".\url-shortener.exe [command] [flags]"

-It is possible to run cli application with docker, but in my opinon is not effiecent, because user need to run docker container everytime a single command is used.